First-order homotopical logic: The invariance theorem

 We now prove that $\pnipn\alpha$ is a pseudonatural equivalence.
-Since each $\alpha_A$ is an equivalence in $\C$ and each $\pnipn\alpha_A$ is a cartesian lift of $\alpha_A$, it suffices to prove that any cartesian lift of an equivalence in a 1D2F is again an equivalence.
+Since each $\alpha_A$ is an equivalence in $\B'$ and each $\pnipn\alpha_A$ is a cartesian lift of $\alpha_A$, it suffices to prove that any cartesian lift of an equivalence in a 1D2F is again an equivalence.

-Let $f:A\to{}B$ be an equivalence with quasi-inverse $g:B\to{}A$, so that there exist isomorphism 2-cells $\alpha:\id_A\toi{}gf$ and $\beta:\id_B\toi{}fg$, and let $p:P\to{}Q$ be a cartesian lift of $f$.
-By Proposition~\ref{prop:1d2f-cart-gen}, there exists a unique morphism $q:Q\to{}P$ over $g$ for which there exists a (necessarily invertible) 2-cell $\id_Q\toi{}pq$ over $\beta$.
+Let $f\colon{}A\to{}B$ be an equivalence with quasi-inverse $g\colon{}B\to{}A$, so that there exist isomorphism 2-cells $\alpha\colon\id_A\toi{}gf$ and $\beta\colon\id_B\toi{}fg$, and let $p\colon{}P\to{}Q$ be a cartesian lift of $f$.
+By Proposition~\ref{prop:1d2f-cart-gen}, there exists a unique morphism $q\colon{}Q\to{}P$ over $g$ for which there exists a (necessarily invertible) 2-cell $\id_Q\toi{}pq$ over $\beta$.
 It remains to see that $qp\cong\id_P$.
-By Proposition~\ref{prop:1d2f-2-of-3}, $q$ is cartesian, and hence, by the argument we just gave, there exists $p':P\to{}Q$ with $qp'\cong\id_P$.
+By Proposition~\ref{prop:1d2f-2-of-3}, $q$ is cartesian, and hence, by the argument we just gave, there exists $p'\colon{}P\to{}Q$ with $qp'\cong\id_P$.
 We then have $p\cong{}pqp'\cong{}p'$ and hence $qp\cong{}qp'\cong\id_P$.

+The last statement follows immediately from the construction of $\pnipn\alpha$ and the fact that any cartesian lift of an isomorphism is an isomorphism.

-\defn An $h^=$-fibration $\fibr{C}CB$ is \emph{free over $\B$} if, for any $h^=$-fibration $\fibr{C'}{C'}{B}$ over $\B$, there is up to isomorphism a unique morphism $\fib{C}\to\fib{C'}$ of $h^=$-fibrations over $\B$; i.e., there exists such a morphism, and for any two such, there exists a natural isomorphism of morphisms of fibrations over $\B$ between them.
+\defn An $h^=$-fibration $\fibr{C}CB$ is \emph{free over $\B$} if, for any $h^=$-fibration $\fibr{C'}{C'}{B}$ over $\B$, there is up to isomorphism a unique morphism $\fib{C}\to\fib{C'}$ of $h^=$-fibrations over $\B$; i.e., there exists such a morphism, and for any two such, there exists a natural isomorphism over $\B$ between them.\footnote{In fact, a free $h^=$-fibration over $\B$ has the (categorically natural) stronger property that for any two morphisms $\fib{C}\to\fib{C'}$ there is a \emph{unique} isomorphism between them, as our Construction~\ref{constr:free-hfib} will show, but we will not need this.}

+In the \hyperref[sec:appendix]{appendix}, it is shown that there exists a free $h^=$-fibration over any f.p.\ category $\B$.